12 Feb Update on new plans for spring 2021

 Shakespeare at the Tobacco Factory (sft) Update on new plans for spring 2021

 In October 2020 we were grateful to receive a DCMS and Arts Council England Cultural Recovery Fund (CRF) grant of £50,000, covering 6 months to March 2021, as part of the Government’s £1.57 billion CRF to help face the challenges of the coronavirus pandemic.
-This vital funding has assisted us to strengthen and adapt our planning in light of the impact of Covid-19.
-It has enabled the freelance engagement of Elizabeth Freestone to help develop new and energised artistic and business programming plans.
+This vital funding has enabled the freelance engagement of Elizabeth Freestone to help develop new artistic and business programming plans.
 Elizabeth directed our celebrated productions of Henry V in 2018 and Much Ado About Nothing in 2019, marking our 20th anniversary.

 Funding has also allowed us to appoint two new Associate Artist roles to work with stf on our core values with an emphasis on mental health and wellbeing.

 Amy Rockson, Associate Artist has almost thirty years’ acting experience.
 For stf, Amy performed as Titania and Hippolyta in A Midsummer Night’s Dream, directed by Andrew Hilton (2010) and Montjoy in Henry V directed by Elizabeth Freestone.
 (2018).
 She is an RSC alumna; and as a voiceover artist, she narrates audiobooks and performs radio drama.
 Amy recently qualified as an NLP Master Practitioner and hypnotherapist.

 Heather Williams, Associate Artist has over forty years’ experience working in theatre as an actor and director.
 She is an accredited clinical hypnotherapist.
 She performed in and directed numerous productions at Bristol Old Vic and in addition was Director of Education and Youth Theatre for eight years.
 From 2004 to 2018 she was Artistic Director of Myrtle Theatre which gained a national reputation for its ground-breaking work in health and well-being.